lingbend/startup/README.md

 and settings as reactive components of the goal setting page.
 - **Service** - The backend provides a goal feed endpoint, retrieve goals endpoint, update goals endpoint, delete goals endpoint, ChatGPT API-integrated microgoal suggestion endpoint, login endpoint, user creation endpoint, and update user settings endpoint.
+Backend also integrates with
 - **DB/Login** - DB requires authentication to access user info (except public "posts" for the feed).
 Stores user credentials and goal info securely.
 Is accessed by backend service.
 - **WebSocket** - Social goal feed is received live from the server.